littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 v1.6.5 (05-12-20) Wells Update
 -Adapted Hive Mind name list to new base game version.
 -Royal Absolutism now also gives +1 Edict Cap.
--Starting the decommission of Business Lobby in favor of Merchant Guilds.
-Business Lobby will be reworked into something more interesting (hopefully) in a future update, but Merchant Guilds just makes it thematically redundant.
+-Business Lobby has become "Budgetary Thrift" and will be reworked into something more interesting (hopefully) in a future update, but Merchant Guilds just makes it thematically redundant.
--Corporate Neofeudalism now requires either Business Lobby or Merchant Guilds instead of just Business Lobby.
+-Corporate Neofeudalism now requires Merchant Guilds instead of Business Lobby.
--Galactic Cartel (non-Megacorp version) now requires either Business Lobby or Cutthroat Politics instead of just Business Lobby.
+-Galactic Cartel (non-Megacorp version) now requires Cutthroat Politics instead of Business Lobby.
+-Proprietary Franchise now requires Cutthroat Politics rather than a choice of that or Business Lobby.
 -Changed compatible version number to 2.7.*

 v1.6.4 (04-16-20) - Small fixes and improvements